BREAST PUMP OVERVIEW

 ●Look at a picture of the baby or smell the baby's blanket

 Pumping at work — Women who return to work after birth and want to continue breastfeeding will need to express their milk several times during their working hours.
 Pumping will allow you to maintain your milk production and provide your expressed breast milk to your infant while you are separated.
-Pumping on a schedule similar to their infant's feeding pattern is usually sufficient; for most women, this means pumping two to three times over eight hours.
-If possible, starting back to work in the middle of the work week will help to ease the transition.
+Pumping on a schedule similar to the infant's feeding pattern is usually sufficient; for most women, this means pumping two to three times over eight hours.
+If possible, returning to work in the middle of the work week will help to ease the transition.

 It can be challenging to find the time and space to pump, especially for women who do not have a private office.
 You should discuss your need for a private space with your employer prior to returning to work.
-It may be helpful to speak with co-workers who have returned to work and pumped to determine if a private space is available.
+It may be helpful to speak with coworkers who have returned to work and pumped to determine if a private space is available.
 Some employers offer a "pump room" or other private area.

 The Patient Protection and Affordable Care Act signed into law in March 2010 mandates employers to provide “reasonable break time for an employee to express breast milk for her nursing child for one year after the child’s birth each time such employee has need to express the milk”.
 Provisions by employers for “a place other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employer to express breast milk” is also mandated .
 A fact sheet outlining the provisions of this act is available online at http://op.bna.com/dlrcases.nsf/id/vros-87mrpv/$File/breaktime.pdf.